Soviet mechanical Vostok watch – 17 jewels

 FUNCTIONS Hours, Minutes, Seconds

-Watch went through a complete service by a professional watch tech and is guaranteed to work well.
+Watch went through a complete service by a professional watch tech and keeps time well.

 Comes complete free basic leather strap.